ovn-org/ovn-kubernetes/docs/egress-service.md

   autoAssign: false
 ```

-2. Create the LoadBalancer service.
-We create it with 2 annotations:
-- `metallb.universe.tf/address-pool` - to explicitly request the IP to be from the `example-pool`.
-- `k8s.ovn.org/egress-service` - to request that all of the endpoints of the service exit the cluster with the service's ingress IP.
-We also provide a `nodeSelector` so that the traffic exits from a node that matches these selectors.
+2. Create the LoadBalancer service and the corresponding EgressService.
+We create the service with the `metallb.universe.tf/address-pool` annotation to explicitly request its IP to be from the `example-pool` and the EgressService with a `nodeSelector` so that the traffic exits from a node that matches these selectors.
 ```yaml
 apiVersion: v1
 kind: Service